Arya (actor): 2009–2012

-2013-present
+2013-2019

-In 2013 he was seen in four Tamil films.
+In 2013, he was seen in four Tamil films.
 He first appeared alongside Santhanam and Premji in R. Kannan's comedy film Settai, a remake of the 2011 Hindi film Delhi Belly.
 The film opened to mixed reviews and average collections, with a critic noting Arya looks "wooden, tired and disinterested".
 He had three more releases in the latter half of the year, Atlee's romantic comedy Raja Rani that had him acting amongst an ensemble cast of Nayantara, Jai and Nazriya Nazim, Vishnuvardhan's action thriller Arrambam which featured him alongside Ajith Kumar, Nayantara and Thapsee Pannu and Selvaraghavan's magnum opus fantasy film Irandam Ulagam with Anushka Shetty.
 He had worked out to build a huge frame and six-pack abs to fit the muscular lead role in Irandam Ulagam.
 Raja Rani and Arrambam were highly successful at the box office.